jiayihoffman/jiayihoffman.github.io/_posts/2025-04-21-SecurityRobot-MotorShield.md

 Another problem I face when using the L298N is that it is bulky and requires messy wiring to connect the necessary L298N pins to the Arduino.
 Here are the pins that must be connected:
 * EnableA, EnableB (connect to Arduino's PWM pins to control the motor's speed)
 * IN1, IN2, IN3, IN4 (control the motor direction)
-* 5V logic voltage, Ground
+* 5V logic voltage, GND

 <a href="/assets/motor_driver/IMG_3119.jpeg" target="_blank">
   <img src="/assets/motor_driver/IMG_3119.jpeg" width="350" />